What is the Best Environment for Someone with Dementia?

 When to Seek Extra Help Caring For Your Loved One

 You may find yourself overwhelmed with the responsibilities of caring for someone with dementia in your home.
 When you notice that you have caregiver burnout, it’s important and valuable to seek out extra help to assist in caring for your loved one.
 This can also alleviate your own stress and help you monitor both of your wellbeing.
-Whether your loved one is eligible for Aged Care funding or you are ready to hire carers out of pocket, we offer affordable high-quality home care services.
+Whether your loved one is eligible for aged care funding or you are ready to hire caregivers out of pocket, we offer affordable high-quality home care services.
 We look after individuals who require assistance so that they may remain independent and dignified in the environment that is best for their health: their own home.